v13b9/streeteasy-monitor/README.md

 In this example, the script will check for rentals priced between $1,000 and $4,500, with 1-2 bedrooms, in the neighborhoods of Bedford-Stuyvesant, Carroll Gardens, and the Upper East Side.
 "Featured" listings will be excluded, and so will any rentals with addresses on Fulton, Atlantic, or Herkimer, or in the Ocean Hill sub-neighborhood.

 ### Configure cron helper scripts for script scheduling
-The `cron/` directory contains the following files, which can be configured according to your preferences if using a cron job.
+The `cron/` directory contains the following files, which can be configured according to your preferences.
-- `create_cron.sh`: Saves a cron table entry to `cron.dat`.
-By default the cron job will run `main.py` every 8 minutes, but can be changed by reassigning `CRON_SCHEDULE`.
+- `create_cron.sh`: Saves a cron command to `cron.dat`.
+The default cron job will run `main.py` every 8 minutes, but can be changed by reassigning `CRON_SCHEDULE`.
 - `start_cron.sh`: Starts the cron job from `cron.dat`.
 The job will log stdout/stderr to `cron.log` by default.
 - `stop_cron.sh`: Stops any active cron job and saves to `cron.dat`.